marienahapetian/forms-contact/readme.txt

 * From the Forms plugin admin interface create your form and watch the changes of your form on live preview.
 Add unlimited fields for each form , make changes on your form as well as use google captchas at the bottom of the form , which will prove that your client is not a robot.

+* Besides the main fields of Forms, there are also Ready-To-Go fields in Forms plugin.
+Each field is customizable and you could edit, delete and even duplicate them.

+**Ready-To-Go Fields**

+* Ready-To-Go fields of form builder include fields for Full name, Date, Phone, Address, Policy agreement and recently two new and vital fields such as PayPal and Google Maps have been added into Forms.

+* Full name field of form builder is one of the most used fields as it is considered to be the key identifying option for each user while filling forms.

+* If you want to have dates in your forms, then Date field provided by this form builder is for you.
+With Huge-IT Forms you could also add Calendar icon to your Date field to make it more beautiful.

+* Phone and Address fields are also considered to be very important and most used fields in form builder.

+* Sometimes it is very necessary to have Policy agreement in your forms as you collect personal data from the users like first and last names, email addresses, etc. This form builder allows to add policy agreement in your forms.

+* Sometimes you need to have payment integration with form builder.
+Huge-IT Forms has PayPal integration and allows to make online payments and money transfers with it.

+* If you want to show locations on your website, then this forms is for you as it includes simple Google Maps integration.

+**CAPTCHAs in Forms**

 * Google captcha in the form works with two keys, once you click to add the captcha in your form you can find those keys by simply following the link provided in the popup of the captcha.

+* Forms plugin includes two types of CAPTCHA.
+One is simple CAPTCHA that you could customize changing colors, texts and themes in form builder.
+The other is Google reCAPTCHA which requires click on the check box confirming “I am not a robot”.

+* Cool ability to send files of various formats through your created forms with Filebox field.
+This field allows to have Upload button in your forms to upload files with various formats.

-Cool ability to send files of various formats through your form created.
+* Cool ability to send files of various formats through your form created.

 * Beside simple contact form, Forms allows you create other form types like Resume form , Subscribe form, Delivery forms, reservation forms, Goods order forms and others.
 We have created example forms on every possible form subject, so you may test them.

 * Newsletters form has a separate options, creating and designing your newsletter/subscribe form you may manage newsletter distribution to your subscribers.
 Forms has separate settings for newsletter manager.

 * Forms can be integrated as in page/post and be used as widget.
 * Layout is fully responsive and convenient for users.
 It's very important that you Form looked nice on every device.
 * User friendly admin is reached due to one of the most important features like Drag And Drop functionality.
 Move the boxes of the forms in form builder by just dragging and dropping them wherever you wish.
 * Pay attention to the section "All Submissions" in our Forms.
 Its functionality and usage is almost similar to real email site, like gmail or other, so you will enjoy working with that section of Forms.
 * On the front end of the form page you will be much pleased with it's highly responsive interface, so you will get that with our Forms plugin.
 We hope you will like everything about the Forms plugin as each detail made to be customized to your taste.